moritzbuck/moritzbuck.github.io/SLU_basics_of_metagenomics_analysis_2019/pages/tutorial_assembly.md

 ### QC-ing

- As mentioned, the raw-data we will use is available in the `/proj/g20190272019_MG_course/raw_data`, make sure you name you sample here (https://etherpad.wikimedia.org/p/SLU_metagenomics_course_2019)[our virtualwhiteboardthing].
+ As mentioned, the raw-data we will use is available in the `/proj/g20190272019_MG_course/raw_data`, make sure you name you sample here [https://etherpad.wikimedia.org/p/SLU_metagenomics_course_2019](our virtualwhiteboardthing).
 This is unpublished data from a lake in Switzerland, multiple time points as well as depth points.
 We have already preprocessed and subset it some to guarantee some quality of asssembly, but let's check it out!

  > Use the linux command  `ls`, `wc`, and `du` :
   > What is the content of this folder?
 How much data do we have?!